junxit/us-congress-bills-115/metadata.md

 - 2017-06-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-110.
 - 2017-06-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-110.
 - 2017-06-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 147.
+- 2018-09-18 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6258-6259)
+- 2018-09-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6258-6259)